 The Marriage and Family Therapy (MFT) programs at Northcentral University are designed to help you train to become an effective, knowledgeable clinician who is prepared to seek licensure.
-In many states, graduating from a COAMFTE-accredited program like the Master’s in Marriage and Family Therapy degree program at NCU will greatly facilitate the licensure process.
+In many states, graduating from a COAMFTE-accredited program like the Master’s and PhD in Marriage and Family Therapy degree programs at NCU will greatly facilitate the licensure process.
 However, Northcentral cannot guarantee that program graduates will be eligible for licensure, pass licensure exams, or become licensed as marriage and family therapists.
 You have sole responsibility for ensuring that you take the required coursework and fulfill the requirements to prepare for and meet licensure requirements in your own state.
 Nonetheless, we anticipate that our program graduates will seek licensure, and therefore, we believe the following information may be helpful to you.

 Most states have specific requirements that must be met in order to be licensed as a marriage and family therapist.
 Typically these requirements are patterned after AAMFT Educational Guidelines, but variance in specific requirements exists from state to state.
 For example, some states require a specific course in addictions, while others do not.
 Similarly, some states require more hours of direct or indirect clinical services than others.
 In view of the requirements for state licensure and the variation from state to state, common requirements and the potential for meeting such requirements at Northcentral are discussed below.